richardtallent/vue-simple-calendar/README.md

 **vue-simple-calendar** is a flexible, themeable, lightweight calendar component for Vue that supports multi-day scheduled items.

+**This branch is for version 6, not yet released.
+This new version will drop IE11 support, be migrated to Vue 3, and will add TypeScript support.
+Version 5 is available via npm.**

 ## Demo

 Here's a live demo page, and the repo for it: